Ada-Developers-Academy/jump-start-live/lessons/day3/iterators.md

 	| 3 | 6 | - |
 	| 3 | 6 | 6 |

-### Iterator Comparison
+### Loop vs. Iterator Comparison
-1. `times` iteration variable
+1. `times` example
-	* What is the difference between these iterators?
+	* What is the difference between these two sections of code?
 	* Which is a better style solution?

 	```ruby